ossf/wg-supply-chain-integrity/README.md

 The shorthand: **sub-projects build the tools; the WG makes them adoptable.**

+## Objectives

+Within 12 months of charter adoption, every actively-maintained OpenSSF-recommended security practice has a documented, signposted, maintainer-tested adoption path that begins with *"I'm an open-source maintainer, where do I start?"* and ends with a measurable artifact (e.g., OSPS Baseline score, SLSA level, signed release).
+The SCI WG owns the on-ramp and the routing; sibling WGs continue to own the underlying practices.

 ## Motivation

 OpenSSF has produced a breadth of tools, frameworks, and specifications across the security space — SLSA, GUAC, Sigstore, Scorecard, OSV, OSPS Baseline, S2C2F, and many more — but adoption has been uneven.
 ORBIT's Launchpad gives *manufacturers* an on-ramp for adopting this work into their SDLCs; there is no equivalent program for the *maintainers* of the open-source projects these tools are mostly built for.
 Maintainers face a fragmented landscape: dozens of overlapping artifacts, unclear sequencing, no shared on-ramp.
 The revamped SCI WG exists to close that gap.